bsagir61/LocaLint/README.md

 # LocaLint

-**Local-first QA for CSV/JSON localization files.**
+**Local checks for CSV/JSON localization files before they break your build.**

-LocaLint checks localization files before release and catches the kinds of mistakes that usually slip through quietly:

-- missing translations
-- broken placeholders
-- duplicate keys
-- unchanged target strings
-- long UI text
-- whitespace issues
-- punctuation drift
-- line break mismatches
-- encoding warnings
+LocaLint finds the quiet localization mistakes that are easy to miss before release: missing translations, broken placeholders, duplicate keys, unchanged strings, long UI text, whitespace issues, punctuation drift, line break mismatches, and encoding warnings.

-It runs on your machine.
-Files are not uploaded anywhere.
+It runs locally.
+Your files stay on your machine.

 No login.
 No cloud upload.